Pomax/BezierInfo-2/components/sections/projections/content.en-GB.md

 We keep repeating this process until the interval is small enough to claim the difference in precision found is irrelevant for the purpose we're trying to find `t` for.
 In this case, I'm arbitrarily fixing it at 0.0001.

-The following graphic demonstrates the result of this procedure.Simply move the cursor around, and if it does not lie on top of the curve, you will see a line that projects the cursor onto the curve based on an iteratively found "ideal" `t` value.
+The following graphic demonstrates the result of this procedure.
+Simply move the cursor around, and if it does not lie on top of the curve, you will see a line that projects the cursor onto the curve based on an iteratively found "ideal" `t` value.

 <Graphic title="Projecting a point onto a Bézier curve" setup={this.setup} draw={this.draw} onMouseMove={this.onMouseMove}/>